adrnbs/.emacs.d/README.md

 $ make autoloads
 ```

 If you are running on Windows, you will need make installed via something like Cygwin packages.
 Otherwise `apt-get install make`.
+Please see https://orgmode.org/manual/Installation.html for more information.

 # Other information
 The `.emacs.d/lisp/org-mode.el` include which is referenced in init.el requires some other setup, and will error if you attempt to use org-mode without the subdirectories created.
 This can be remedied by creating them in file explorer or executing the following: